 To Make the Filling

-- Put the finely minced onion in a large bowl and add potato starch/cornstarch.
+- Put the finely minced onion in a large bowl and add 2½ Tbsp potato starch or cornstarch.
 Mix together.

 - With a knife, scrape off the skin of the ginger and grate it.
-You will need 1 tsp of grated ginger.
+You will need 1 tsp ginger (grated, with juice).

-- In a medium bowl, combine the ground pork, 1 tsp of grated ginger, sake, and sesame oil.
+- In a medium bowl, combine 14 oz ground pork, the grated ginger with juice, 1 Tbsp sake, and ½ Tbsp toasted sesame oil.

-- Using your hands (or with plastic food gloves), knead the meat mixture until they are sticky, like a pale paste.
+- Using your hands (or with plastic food gloves), knead the meat mixture until it‘s pale, sticky, and pasty.

-- Then transfer the meat to the onion.
+- Then, transfer the meat to the bowl with the onion.

-- When you finish wrapping, bring 1-2 cups of water in a wok (or steamer) to boil over high heat (or medium-high heat if you’re using non-stick).
+- When you finish wrapping, bring 1–2 cups of water in a wok (or steamer) to boil over high heat (or medium-high heat if you’re using nonstick).
 Make sure the water does not touch the bottom of the bamboo steamer basket.
-Meanwhile, place a green pea in the center of the Shumai.
-Tip: If you don’t have a steamer, read my blog post above on how to steam Shumai without a steamer.
+Meanwhile, with 3 Tbsp green peas, place a pea in the center of each shumai.
+Tip: If you don’t have a steamer, read my blog post above on how to steam shumai without a steamer.

-- Prepare a parchment paper (make a few air vent holes) or cabbage leaves and place them on the bottom of the steamer basket to prevent the Shumai from sticking.
-Put Shumai on top without touching each other.
+- Prepare a piece of parchment paper (make a few air vent holes) or cabbage leaves and place them on the bottom of the steamer basket to prevent the shumai from sticking.
+Put the dumplings on top without touching each other.
 Most likely, you will need to steam them in batches.
-When the water is boiling, place the bamboo steamer basket onto the wok and steam for 8-10minutes until the meat is cooked through.
+When the water is boiling, place the bamboo steamer basket onto the wok and steam for 8–10 minutes until the meat is cooked through.

 - After 8-10 minutes, check to see if the meat is cooked through.
 Then transfer the bamboo steamer basket on top of a large plate.